Colorado wildfires: Latest updates on the 2021 fire season

 Colorado experienced an active start to the 2021 wildfire season, with multiple large fires burning tens of thousands of acres across the state in late spring and early summer.

-The early wildfire activity came one year after more than 650,000 acres burned in Colorado’s worst fire season on record and amid concerns from state and federal officials that conditions in the months ahead could be just as dangerous or worse, especially in many parts of the drought-stricken Western Slope.
+The early wildfire activity came one year after more than 650,000 acres burned in Colorado’s worst fire season on record, prompting redoubled efforts by federal, state and local officials to invest in risk mitigation and emergency response capabilities ahead of another drought-stricken summer, especially across large parts of the Western Slope.

 Fueled by climate change, much of Colorado has grown hotter and drier in recent decades, increasing wildfire risk.
 The three largest wildfires in Colorado history all occurred in 2020, and the state’s 20 biggest fires on record have all occurred in the past 20 years.